bitwes/Gut/README.md

 ---------------------------------------------------------
 This is the command line interface for the unit testing tool Gut.
 With this interface you can run one or more test scipts from the command line.
-In order for the Gut options to not clash with any other godot options, each option start with a "g".
+In order for the Gut options to not clash with any other Godot options, each option starts with a "g".
 Also, any option that requires a value will take the form of "-g<name>=<value>".
 There cannot be any spces between the option, the "=", or inside a specified value or godot will think you are trying to run a scene.